-The painter from Bruxelles Jean Daret made here a gorgeous staircase, in 1654, in trompe l’oeil, for Jean-François d'Aimar d'Albi, baron de Châteaurenard.
-Whoa!
+Belgian painter Jean Daret made here a gorgeous trompe l’oeil staircase, in 1654, for Jean-François d'Aimar d'Albi, baron de Châteaurenard.
 Today, the building houses a welfare office, but we can visit it...

-So, what about that staircase?
+So what about that staircase?
 The decoration’s theme is about arts, personified by a muse and her genius: grammar, dialectic, rhetoric, music, painting, arithmetic, astronomy, geometry.
-Whoa, the trompe l’oeil is a real master piece, the statues and the decorations seem in relief!
+This trompe l’oeil is a real masterpiece!

-In a niche, we can see a Hercules wearing a lion’s skin.
+In a niche, we can see Hercules wearing a lion skin.
 In two other niches, we have Roman emperor in front of king Solomon.
-On the ceiling, ″the Virtue’s immortality″, symbolized by a winged Pallas in the sky.
+On the ceiling, ″the Virtue’s immortality″ symbolized by a winged Pallas in the sky.

 The baron hosted king of France Louis XIV in his house, in 1660: a sun King completely flabbergasted by what he saw here!
 He really liked the staircase.